-As an Arizona State Bar Certified Specialist in family law matters in Arizona, I have previously addressed changes to the law as the same-sex marriage issue continues to evolve in Arizona and around the country.
+As an Arizona State Bar Certified Specialist in family law matters in Arizona, United States, I have previously addressed changes to the law as the same-sex marriage issue continues to evolve in Arizona and around the country.

 On September 19, 2017, the Arizona Court of Appeals (Division II) issued the latest ruling affecting the rights of same sex couples.
 In this case, a same sex couple legally married in 2008 in another state.
 In 2010, the couple had a child using an anonymous sperm donor.
 A divorce was then filed in Arizona in 2013.